 The credit repair specialist may be subject to the Credit Reporting Organizations Act (a law that prevents credit repair companies from taking advantage of consumers).
-As well, they maybe subjec to the Telemarketing Sales Rule as well.
+As well, they may be subject to the Telemarketing Sales Rule as well.

 A credit repair specialist should charge you only after services have been performed for you.
 They should not guarantee specific results or promise that information will be removed from your credit report.
 Credit repair specialists are required by law to provide you with a written contract before performing any services on your behalf.
 They also should not advise you to not contact credit reporting companies directly.

 They should make sure you’re aware of your rights to dispute information on your own for free.
-Credit repair specialist should give you a three-day waiting period in which you’re allowed to cancel your contract.
+Credit repair specialists should give you a three-day waiting period during which you’re allowed to cancel your contract.
 They also should not ask you to waive any rights.

 What Do Credit Repair Specialists Do

 Credit repair specialists review your full credit reports from all three credit bureaus.
 They may ask you to bring in your credit report or they may use software to pull and monitor your credit report information.
-A knowledgable credit repair specialist will scour your credit report looking for information that can be removed based on the Fair Credit Reporting Act.
+A knowledgeable credit repair specialist will scour your credit report looking for information that can be removed based on the Fair Credit Reporting Act.

-Credit repair specialists assist in preparation of the appropriate letters to the credit bureaus and to debt collection agencies.
+Credit repair specialists assist in the preparation of the appropriate letters to the credit bureaus and to debt collection agencies.
 These letters should be specific to your credit information, not blanket dispute letters that may be ignored by the credit bureaus.
 They may mail the letters on your behalf or provide the letters for you to mail.

 Professional credit repair specialists can provide a variety of options for how to handle negative items on your credit report, give you the pros and cons of each, and help you decide the best way to proceed based on your circumstances and your long-term credit and financial goals.
 These options may include disputing, paying off, negotiating removal, settling, or waiting out the credit reporting time limit.